How would you like to learn the secret to overcoming any struggle, no matter how tough?

 8. Surround yourself with other driven people

-Jim Rohn once said “You are the average of the five people you spend the most time with.”
+“You are the average of the five people you spend the most time with.”
 Your environment plays a significant role in shaping your destiny.
 Imagine if you wanted to run a marathon and everyone around you, your neighbor, your spouse, your family and your friends were training for a marathon as well, how much easier would it be for you to train for one?

 As I mentioned in step 1, find ways to network and be around people with similar passions, dreams and desires.
 Success is a team sport, no one does it alone.
 Build your team and work together to keep each other motivated during those moments of struggle.